TOWN OF MIDDLEBURY PURCHASING AND BIDDING PROCEDURE

 A purchase may be made or contract awarded for a supply, service or construction item without a competitive bid when it is determined that there is only one source for the required supply, service or construction item.

-When required items over $10,000 unless on State, Federal or other Municipal bid already shall be published in a newspaper,
+When required items over $10,000 unless on State, Federal or other Municipal bid already shall be published in a newspaper, having a

-anytime or at the instruction of the Chief Financial Officer.
+at the instruction of the Chief Financial Officer.

 The Chief Financial Officer shall solicit sealed bids from all responsible suppliers who have requested their names be included on the bidders list by sending them a copy of such newspaper notice or such other notices as will acquaint them with the proposed purchase or sale.
 Purchases made from regional or state agencies will be exempt from the bidding procedure.
 The Town will take advantage of pricing savings available through the State consortium or other group bidding policy.